nopcho/rtcproctor/README.md

 4. Any time during the live connection, a student or proctor can request attention by clcking on the 'hand-shake' icon on the top-right corner of the chat message box.
 Both side and exchange text message with each other.
 5. For a proctor to view individual video, as well as start a chat with each student, click on a student name/id below the video box.

 Note that, because a student acts like a broadcaster and a proctor acts like a receiver, there can be more than one proctors viewing student streams at the same time.
 Also, whatever happens to a proctor machine does not interrupt video streaming.
+Also, importantly, due to a variety of mobile phone devices in use these days, some of students' device may not yet support WebRTC.
+If so, RTCProctor may not function properly on these devices.

 A live demo is available at https://rtcproctor.herokuapp.com  (However, this site runs on a Heroku free plan, with limited quota on usage transaction.
 Therefore, availablity can be limited and not guaranteed).
 *  A student page: https://rtcproctor.herokuapp.com/rtcproctor-s.html